 The ratio of the net assets to the value of past service liabilities is known as the funding level.
 A funding level of 100% indicates a balance between the net assets and the past service liabilities of the Scheme, as at the date of valuation.
-The funding level of the Scheme on the funding basis, as at 31 March 2018, was 98.4%.
-This showed that the Scheme did not have sufficient assets, as at that date, to meet its past service liabilities under the valuation assumptions.
+The funding level of the Scheme on the funding basis, as at 31 March 2021, was 102.2%.
+This showed the Scheme had sufficient assets, as at that date, to meet its past service liabilities under the valuation assumptions.

-The funding level was expected to decrease to 95% by 31 March 2021.
-This assumed the experience of the Scheme was in line with the valuation assumptions and that employer contributions are one times contributor contributions from 1 April 2019.
+The funding level was expected to increase to 104.7%, by 31 March 2022 and 108.6% by 31 March 2024.
+This assumed the experience of the Scheme would be in line with the valuation assumptions and that employer contributions would be four times contributor contributions from 1 April 2021.
 However: